onnlucky/hotel/readme.txt

 There are some rules to adhere:
 * don't call tlcall_call() or friends
 * don't modify tlTask, tlFun or tlMap
-* hotel may run using many threads concurrently, and your functions might be called on any thread, even simultaniously, even this excact same call might run concurrently (all receiving the same tlMap*).
+* hotel may run using many threads concurrently, and your functions might be called on any thread, even simultaneously, even this excact same call might run concurrently (all receiving the same tlMap*).

 Return only hotel values.
 Anything primitive can be placed under tlPointer or others.
 When using your own structures, ensure to be thread safe and fully reentrant.

-Notice only true/false/null/undefined and float values are guarenteed primitives.
+Notice only true/false/null/undefined and float values are guaranteed primitives.
 Especially tlNumber and tlString are tricky.
 They might be tlInt and tlString*, but they might also be higher level values that act as these.
-So when calling primitives you need to know they are, and force numbers and texts to be normalized (call toPrimitive on them).
+So when calling primitives you need to know they are, and force numbers and texts to be normalised (call toPrimitive on them).

 ## full functions

 Full functions may re-enter the evaluator.
-But the hotel language supports full continuations and forks and other such constructs, and cannot therefor be evaulated on a simple stack.
+But the hotel language supports full continuations and forks and other such constructs, and cannot therefor be evaluated on a simple stack.
 So your full functions cannot use the c-level stack, only as temporary space.
 Full functions must implement continuations manually.
 Basically your function will get called many more times, and you have to figure out what to do each time you are called.